 The first step is to get a Redis database and check that it is operational.

-Go to Runabove OVH labs and then sign up for the Redis lab.
-Once it’s done, create a Redis database via the OVH Sunrise Control Panel, change the password, and leave the page open as we are going to use it.
+Go to Runabove OVHcloud labs and then sign up for the Redis lab.
+Once it’s done, create a Redis database via the OVHcloud Sunrise Control Panel, change the password, and leave the page open as we are going to use it.